Request a Consultation

 Workers’ compensation is a vital resource for employees who suffer work-related injuries or illnesses.
 To ensure you receive the support you deserve, it’s essential to avoid common pitfalls.
 Remember not to delay reporting injuries, seek prompt medical attention, and contact an experienced lawyer.

 The workers’ compensation lawyers at Wilson, Reives, & Doran in Sanford, North Carolina, are here to provide you with trusted, experienced, effective legal counsel.
-Attorney Jesse Shapiro is the only attorney in Sanford who has been certified by the NC State Bar as a Workers’ Compensation Specialist.
-Jesse has maintained his status as a Specialist since 2007.
 We’ll focus on your compensation case, allowing you to focus on recovery and moving forward in your life.

 We offer a free consultation in which we help you make the best legal and financial decisions.
 To set up your free consultation, please contact us here or call us at (919) 928-5839.